solliancenet/microsoft-postgresql-developer-guide/artifacts/08-01-AI-Basics/README.md

 ### Task 3: Review the objects contained within the `azure_ai` extension

-Reviewing the objects contained within the `azure_ai` extension can provide a better understanding of the capabilities it offers.
+Reviewing the objects within the `azure_ai` extension can provide a better understanding of its capabilities.
 In this task, you inspect the various schemas, user-defined functions (UDFs), and composite types added to the database by the extension.

 1. You can use the [`\dx` meta-command](https://www.postgresql.org/docs/current/app-psql.html#APP-PSQL-META-COMMAND-DX-LC) from the `psql` command prompt to list the objects contained within the extension.